-The approach that we consider here is based on Belnap's well-known algebraic structure, FOUR, presented in [6, 7].
-This structure contains four elements: the two classical values, t and f, and two other values, \bot and \top , that respectively denote lack of information and "too much" information, i.e.: contradictions.
+The approach that we consider here is based on Belnap's well-known algebraic structure, FOUR (Figure 1), presented in [6, 7].
+This structure contains four elements: the two classical values, t and f, and two other values, \perp and \top , that respectively denote lack of information and "too much" information, i.e.: conflicts.